skip to content

 Learning Outcomes

-1. developed a deeper knowledge of their chosen area of Classics and of the critical debates within it;
+• developed a deeper knowledge of their chosen area of Classics and of the critical debates within it

-2. come to a conceptual understanding that enables the evaluation of current research and methodologies;
+• come to a conceptual understanding that enables the evaluation of current research and methodologies

-3. acquired or consolidated linguistic, technical and ancillary skills appropriate for research in their chosen area;
+• acquired or consolidated linguistic, technical, and ancillary skills appropriate for research in their chosen area

-4. demonstrated independent judgment, based on their own research;
+• demonstrated independent judgment based on their own research

-5. presented their own ideas in a public forum and learned to contribute constructively within an international environment.
+• presented their ideas in a public forum and learned to contribute constructively within an international environment

 Continuing

 In order to proceed to a PhD, the Faculty's normal requirement (which will be a condition of continuation) is that students must achieve an overall Distinction in the MPhil.
-Further details on how to achieve an overall Distinction can be found in the MPhil Handbook, available on the Graduate Students page on the Faculty of Classics website.
+Further details on how to achieve an overall Distinction can be found in the MPhil Handbook, available on the Faculty of Classics website's Postgraduate Students page.

 Open Days

-The Faculty will be hosting its annual Postgraduate Open Day on Saturday 19 November 2022.
-To give you an idea of the Programme for the day, visit the Faculty's Postgraduate Study page.
+The Faculty of Classics will host its annual Postgraduate Open Day on Saturday, 16 November 2024.
+To get an idea of the day's programme, visit the Faculty's Postgraduate Study page.

 Key Information